 Individuals convicted of “Wet Reckless,” rather than a DUI-DWI, will also need to provide a SR-22 form to the DMV.
 If your license was restricted by either a DUI or a Wet and Reckless conviction, the following applies:

-The SR22 is an official California DMV proof of insurance certificate that must be kept on file at the DMV for a specific amount of time.
+The SR22 is an official California DMV proof of insurance and financial responsibility certificate that must be kept on file at the DMV for a specific amount of time.
 Individuals arrested for driving under the influence are usually required to file an SR-22.
 No other document may be submitted as a substitute for the SR22 form.
 Additionally, filing an SR-22 is required in the following situations:

 It is important to note to the SR-22 is valid only in California, so if you move to another state, you will need to look into the local requirements.